Hilbert--Schmidt regularity of symmetric integral operators on bounded domains with applications to SPDE approximations: Applications to SPDE approximations

 for some constant $C > 0$ independent of $h > 0$.
 Here $h$ is the maximal mesh size of the finite element mesh.
 The range for the parameter $r$ is taken to be $[-1,\delta-1]$, where $\delta$ is the degree of the piecewise polynomials making up the finite element space in which $X_h$ is computed.

-Suppose that $Q$ is an integral operator with a homogeneous kernel $q$ satisfying the conditions of Theorem~\ref{thm:homtrace} for some $\sigma > d/2$.
+Suppose that $Q$ is an integral operator with a homogeneous kernel $q$ satisfying the conditions of Theorem~\ref{thm:Q-homog-schatten} for some $\sigma > d/2$.
 Suppose further that $\delta > 1$.
-Then, since by~\eqref{eq:schatten_bound_3}

-this theorem implies that $X_h$ converges weakly to $X$ with rate up to essentially $5/2$.
+Then, this theorem implies that $X_h$ converges weakly to $X$, essentially with rate $2+\min(2\sigma-d,1/2)$.
 If we did not have access to this result, we would incorrectly assume the convergence rate to be~$2$.
 Similar remarks hold, with potentially more dramatic differences in rates, in the non-homogeneous setting of~Theorem~\ref{thm:nonhomtracedirichlet}.
-The importance of sharp weak convergence rates in the application of the multilevel Monte Carlo methods for SPDE simulation has been pointed out in~\cite{L16}. \end{example}
+The importance of sharp weak convergence rates in the application of the multilevel Monte Carlo methods for SPDE simulation has been pointed out in~\cite{L16}.

+In the setting above, we required that the piecewise polynomials making up the finite element space were of degree $\delta > 1$ to see a difference in the rate for the weak error.
+For the strong error, on the other hand, we see an improvement in rates also when $\delta = 1$.
+Specifically, for the same $q$ as above, Corollary~\ref{cor:homtrace} yields that~\eqref{eq:tracecond} is fulfilled for all $r < \sigma - d/2$.
+As noted in~\cite{KLL12}, we have for all such $r$ the existence of a constant $C>0$ such that

+If we did not have access to Corollary~\ref{cor:homtrace} and only knew that $\trace(Q) < \infty$, we might incorrectly conclude that the convergence rate was $1$.

+Here we only mentioned the results for Dirichlet boundary conditions since these are the most frequently encountered for approximations of the stochastic heat equation.
+Similar remarks hold for Neumann boundary conditions, we refer to~\cite{FS91} for details on when the error estimates used in the analysis of~\cite{KLL12} hold for non-Dirichlet boundary conditions. \end{example}

 \begin{example}[Approximation of the stochastic Allen--Cahn equation] The stochastic Allen--Cahn equation is a non-linear version of the stochastic heat equation, given by

 in the same setting as in Example~\ref{ex:stochastic-heat}.
 The operator $F$ on $H$ is non-linear and given by $F(u)(x) = u(x)-u(x)^3$ for $x \in \cD$.
 In \cite{QW19}, a fully discrete approximation $X_{h,\Delta t}$ of $X$ is considered, based on a piecewise linear finite element discretization in space combined with a fully implicit backward Euler approximation in time.